 Mediation is a form of alternative dispute resolution, aimed at resolving disputes between two or more parties with concrete effect.
-Mediation is a purely voluntary process but some contracts require parties to engage in mediation before commencing a litigation or an arbitration.
+Mediation is a purely voluntary process, but some contracts require parties to engage in mediation before commencing litigation or arbitration.

 Parties can choose to mediate their disputes before a lawsuit or arbitration is filed.
 They can also mediate during a lawsuit or arbitration.
 Mediation has the potential to avoid months or years of litigation.
-However, if the parties are not yet ready to settle their dispute, mediation can waste the resources of the parties.
+It offers a way to minimize cost and maintain the relationship between the parties.
+However, if the parties are not yet ready to settle their dispute, mediation can waste their resources.

 What is Mediation?